-Going abroad can be a real treat but, if like us, you enjoy exploring the beautiful places we have right here at home, you'll want to know the best UK holidays to experience at least once in your life.
+Going abroad is a real treat but if you plan on keeping it local and exploring the beautiful places we have right here at home in 2022, you'll want to know the best UK holidays to experience at least.

-Providing you with quaint villages, sublime countryside and dramatic mountains, not forgetting beautiful cities beyond London and Edinburgh, the best UK holiday destinations leave you with memories you won't make anywhere else in the world.
+Providing you with quaint villages, sublime countryside and dramatic mountains, not to mention beautiful cities beyond London and Edinburgh, the best UK holiday destinations leave you with memories you won't make anywhere else in the world.

-If you've always dreamed of taking to the Scottish Highlands and riding the legendary Jacobite train, or going on a luxurious spa break in the Leicestershire countryside, you'll want to read on for inspiration to tick these getaways (and more) off your travel bucket list.
+If you've always dreamed of taking to the Scottish Highlands and riding the legendary Jacobite train, or going on a luxurious spa break in the unsung Leicestershire countryside, you'll want to read on for inspiration to tick these holidays (and more) off your travel bucket list.

-And because we don't do things by halves at Good Housekeeping, we've brought you a selection of bespoke UK breaks and hotel offers in these wonderful locations, which you can book safe in the knowledge that you'll travel with like-minded readers and with financial protection.
-Here are the top holidays in UK spots, from the Hebrides to Norfolk.
+And because we don't do things by halves at Good Housekeeping, we've brought you a selection of exclusive UK breaks and hotel offers in these wonderful locations, which you can book safe in the knowledge that you'll travel with like-minded readers and with financial protection.
+Here are the top holidays in the UK, from the Hebrides to Norfolk.

 3. Head for the Scottish Highlands for a ride on the Hogwarts Express